billvivino/billvivino.github.io/_posts/2026-08-01-i-dont-build-startups-on-sweat-equity.md

 It becomes the core of the business's value.

-Creating things of great value are harder than you think they are.
+Creating things of great value is harder than you think it is.

 ## Engineering Doesn't End At Launch